tale-toul/privOCP4x/README.md

 ### Deploying the infrastructure with terraform

-Terraform is used to create the infrastructure components of the VPC, some of these components can be adjusted via the use of variables defined in the file _Terrafomr/input-vars.tf_, like the number of subnets, if a proxy will be used to manage connections from the cluster to the Internet, the name of the cluster, the name of the DNS subdomain to use, etc.:
+Terraform is used to create the infrastructure components of the VPC, some of these components can be adjusted via the use of variables defined in the file _Terrafomr/input-vars.tf_, like the number of subnets, if a proxy will be used to manage connections from the cluster to the Internet, the name of the cluster, the name of the DNS subdomain to use, etc.

+The DNS base domain for the cluster, created by terraform, is built from two variables: the domain defined in dns_domain_ID and the subdomain defined in domain_name.
+The cluster domain created by the IPI installer will be created adding the cluster name to the base domain.
+For example for a dns_domain_ID referencing "example.com", a domain_name=avery, and cluster_name=tiesto, the base domain is avery.example.com and the cluster domain is tiesto.avery.example.com:

 ```shell
 $ cd Terraform